David Neft

 David S. Neft (born January 9, 1937) is an American writer and historian who creates sports encyclopedias.

 Early career

 Neft was born in New York City, received a BA, MBA, and PhD (Statistics) from Columbia University, and worked as chief statistician for the polling company Louis Harris & Associates from 1963 to 1965.

 Big Mac

-In 1965, he was a founder of a company called Information Concepts, Inc. (ICI) and headed the first effort to compile a computerized database of baseball statistics.
+In 1965, he was the treasurer and director of research for a company formed by S. Paul Funkhouser, Jr. called Information Concepts, Inc. (ICI) and headed the first effort to compile a computerized database of baseball statistics.
 The task took more than three years, as Neft and a team of researchers travelled across the country to fill the gaping holes in baseball's statistical and biographical records.
 The resulting work was published in 1969 by the Macmillan Publishing Company.
 Although the official title was The Baseball Encyclopedia, the massive book was generally referred to as "Big Mac".
 It was a quantum leap from early baseball encyclopedias, with a breadth and depth that far exceeded anything that had come before it.